Skip to content

 Method Purpose

-cleanup_table_state() Deletes all stored state for a table: replication state, schema versions, and destination table metadata.
+delete_table_pipeline_state() Deletes all stored state for a table removed from the publication.
 Does not modify destination tables

 Combining Traits